agourlay/cornichon/cornichon-docs/src/main/tut/custom-steps/assert-step.md

 # AssertStep

-An `AssertStep` can be understood as the following function `Sesssion => Assertion`.
+An `AssertStep` can be understood as the following function `ScenarioContext => Assertion`.
 Its goal is to describe an expectation.

 The test engine is responsible to test the validity of the provided `Assertion` which can be one of the following: